Economics

 We strongly encourage students to pursue independent research under ECON-295 or ECON-395.
 These courses, which are offered for a variable number of credits, provide opportunities for many different kinds of independent projects.
 Both ECON-295 and ECON-395 typically encompass a small research project, possibly in conjunction with faculty research.

-A student works individually on her thesis over a two-semester period, first by registering for ECON-395 in the falland then by finishing with ECON-395 in the spring (4 credits in each semester) for a total of 8 credits.
+A student works individually on their thesis over a two-semester period, first by registering for ECON-395 in the fall and then by finishing with ECON-395 in the spring (4 credits in each semester) for a total of 8 credits.
 Each thesis is supervised by a committee of two faculty members, one of whom serves as the primary advisor.

 A one-semester ECON-395 project may not be counted toward the courses required for the major or minor at the 300 level.
-For a two semester ECON-395 project culminating in a thesis, the second semester may count toward this requirement.
+For a two-semester ECON-395 project culminating in a thesis, up to two credits in the second semester may count toward the major.
+Thesis credits do not count towards the major requirements beyond the two credits of independent study allowed.

 ECON-295 Independent Study